 Tell us why the link is important or peculiar for next nature explorers.
 Adding a short description we can copy/paste along with the link increases the chances of your link being posted.
 Please don’t suggest “naked” links without a description.

 We are a highly visual blog and consider text as an addition to the image, rather than the other way around.
 Yes, it does increase the chances of being featured when you include a good visual with your story.
-Images we use are at least 530 pixels wide and 150 kb max.
+Images we use are at least 640 pixels wide.

 Consider how your observation adds to the understanding of next nature.
 Our concept of ‘nature’ is somewhat different than the established view, so please be concise when you use the N word.